-- NEW: The new accord can "seal a genuine, lasting peace," Aquino says
+- The new accord can "seal a genuine, lasting peace," Aquino says

 - Rebels have been fighting for independence from the Philippines for years